AaronWalker96/project-name-generator/README.md

-# Golang Name Generator
+# Project Name Generator

-Ever wanted to generate a random word using code?
+Can't name that new project you're working on?
 Great!
-Then the golang name generator is for you!
+Then the project name generator is for you!

 This project is based on a similar project I created, written in Python.
 I'm rebuilding this project to help